Our Top Free Resource

 Another benefit: You don't have to hassle with selling the real estate.
 You can deed the property directly to Houston Methodist or ask your attorney to add a few sentences in your will or trust agreement.

 You can give real estate to Houston Methodist in the following ways:

 A gift of real estate through your will or living trust allows you the flexibility to change your mind and the potential to support our work with a larger gift than you could during your lifetime.
-In as little as one sentence or two, you can ensure that your support for Houston Methodist continues after your lifetime.
+In as little as one sentence, you can ensure that your support for Houston Methodist continues after your lifetime.

 Perhaps you like the tax advantages a gift of real estate to our organization would offer, but you want to continue living in your personal residence for your lifetime.
 You can transfer your personal residence or farm to Houston Methodist but keep the right to occupy (or rent out) the home for the rest of your life.
 You continue to pay real estate taxes, maintenance fees and insurance on the property.
 Even though Houston Methodist would not actually take possession of the residence until after your lifetime, since your gift cannot be revoked, you qualify for a federal income tax charitable deduction for a portion of your home's value.

 You can contribute any type of appreciated real estate you've owned for more than one year, provided it is unmortgaged, in exchange for an income stream for life or a term of up to 20 years.
 The donated property may be a residence (a personal residence must be vacant upon contribution), undeveloped land, a farm or commercial property.
 Real estate works well with only certain variations of charitable remainder trusts.
 Your estate planning attorney, who will draft your trust, can give you more details.